HackYourFuture/JavaScript1/fundamentals/functions.md

 console.log(f(2));  // -> 9
 ```

+This function adds 7 to the value of its argument.
+Whenever we need to add 7 to some number we can reuse this same function over and over again.

 During execution, the value of x in the function body (the part between the curly braces) is substituted with the value 'passed' during the function call.

 A function thus is a reusable piece of code (see _Why Use Functions_ below).
 Functions are *very* important in JavaScript, to the extent that some people call JavaScript a "function-oriented" language.
 As mentioned above, variables can be of type function.
 In fact, *every function is a variable*.